Medical Education

 Two medical students converse before a laptop while seated outdoors

-Office of Student Learning & Academic Advising
+Office of Student Learning & Academic Counseling (OSLAC)

-OSLAA at the School of Medicine is available to all medical students at any time via self-referral.
+OSLAC at the School of Medicine is available to all medical students at any time via self-referral.
 Learning specialists in this office can assist with a wide range of learning & test-taking strategy support, in addition to helping you understand what learning resources most fit with your time and strategies.

 20170927_undergradstock-24